"b.16 Apr 1900 d.30 June 1978

 Wartime service seemed to have converted Platt the successful consultant physician, to Platt the socialist and enthusiastic supporter of the NHS (who resigned from the BMA in 1947 and never rejoined), Platt the humanist and, after much heart searching, Platt the wholetime professor of medicine.
 He once said that he thought he was awarded the chair of medicine at Manchester in 1946 because he told the appointments committee that he was not sure whether he really wanted it.

-When he arrived in Manchester the space allocated for his department contained only an ancient device for wet-cupping.
+When he arrived in Manchester the space allotted for his department contained only an ancient device for wet-cupping.
 He left behind a flourishing department respected by both clinicians and medical scientists, with a record of first class work in many fields.
 Platt himself will be remembered as the man who first proposed the ‘intact nephron hypothesis’ of the mechanism of chronic renal failure in his Lumleian lectures in 1952 (thus anticipating Bricker, to whom this is usually attributed); as the doughty contestant of his friend, Sir George Pickering, in their long controversy over the nature of benign hypertension, and as a pioneer in the application of genetics to medical problems.

 (Volume VII, page 470)